mehedihassanome/datanalytics/content/index.md

 ---
-title: Data Analytics Course Modules
+title: Understand, the Fundamental of Data Analytics.
+description: The 20% of datanalytics to do 80% of the tasks 😀
 date: September 3, 2025
 status: Child
 slug: /